OpenCHAMI/tutorial-2025/Phase 2/Readme.md

     --host-bucket=172.16.0.254:9000
 ```

-We should see the two that got created:
+We should see the two that got created with `s3cmd ls`:

 ```
 2025-04-22 15:24  s3://boot-images